Pyro Scene

 Source

-Please note that, depending on the Source selected, values for the Puah and Pull Range, the Source Threshold and the Maximum Magnitude must also be adapted to this property.
-Temperatures can easily range from 100 to 5000 degrees, whereas the density is often only between 1 and 20.
+Please note that, depending on the selected Source, values for the Push Range and Pull Range, the Source Threshold and the Maximum Magnitude must also be adapted to this property.
+Temperatures can easily range from 100 to 5000 degrees, whereas the Density is often only in the range between 1 and 20.

 Fuel Combustion

-The parameters in this section are only relevant if you have Fuel generated at the Emitter and it is to be burned in the simulation.
-This can create additional heat and density, and can also locally change the pressure within the simulation.
+The parameters in this section are only relevant if you have fuel generated at the emitter and this is to be burned in the simulation.
+This can generate additional heat and density, and the pressure within the simulation can also be changed locally.
 As a result, this area expands, which is useful for displaying explosions or clouds, for example.
-Fuel can also be interpreted directly as pressure if you have enabled Fuel Type Frame Range and Constant Pressure on the Pyro tag of the Emitter object.
+Fuel can also be interpreted directly as pressure if you have activated Fuel Type Frame Range and Constant Pressure on the Pyro Tag of the emitter object.

-Here, a cylinder was defined as the Emitter and a certain amount of fuel was abruptly generated at it using the Frame Range method, which is then converted to density and temperature.
+Here, a cylinder was defined as the emitter and a certain amount of fuel was abruptly generated on it using the Frame Range method, which is then converted to density and temperature.
 The increase in pressure during combustion creates the characteristic explosion cloud.

 Here you can find an explosion example scene.